Homepage Crafts Unlimited (UK)

 Click for Answer My doll used to say "Mama" but this no longer works, can it be repaired?

 Click for Answer I have a doll that has a pull cord that you pull out of the back and she speaks.
-This does not work, can you help?
+This does not work.

 Doll - General

-Click for Answer Can you repair damage to soft rubbery plastic dolls?
+Click for Answer Can damage to soft rubbery plastic dolls be repaired?

-Click for Answer Can you supply replacement body parts or limbs for dolls?
+Click for Answer Is it possible to find replacement body parts or limbs for dolls?

 Click for Answer My daughter has drawn on the face of her doll with ball-point and felt-tip pens.
-I have tried everything to remove the stains, can you help?
+I have tried everything to remove the stains, any ideas?

 Teddy Limbs